NethermindEth/blockifier-tester/README.md

 To get your base version of Juno you need to first clone the [repo](https://github.com/NethermindEth/juno) and build it via `make juno`.
 Be sure to install all needed dependencies first, which are specified in the that same repository.

 Then, to obtain the native version, clone the project again, _switch to `native2.6.3-blockifier` branch_ and recompile.
-If you haven't compile Cairo Native before you may face many compilation issues.
+If you haven't compiled Cairo Native before you may face many compilation issues.
 We suggest you clone [Cairo Native](https://github.com/lambdaclass/cairo_native) and compile it separately first _(be sure to be using the same version as `native2.6.3-blockifier`)_.
-After both projects are compiled, make sure you have Cairo Native runtime library in your environment which is essential for running AOT Compiled Cairo.
+After both projects are compiled, make sure you have Cairo Native runtime library in your environment which is essential for running Ahead of Time Compiled Cairo.

 ```
 export CAIRO_NATIVE_RUNTIME_LIBRARY=/<absolute_path_to>/cairo_native/target/release/libcairo_native_runtime.a